BIG-SA/BASH-Intro-2018/notes/2_filters.md

 ```

-That’s pretty amazing isn’t it & you can make the terminal window say anything you want without meaning it.
+That’s pretty amazing isn’t it and you can make the terminal window say anything you want without meaning it.

 ```
 echo 'This computer will self destruct in 10 seconds!'
 ```

 There are a few subtleties about text which are worth noting.
-**Inspect the `man echo` page & note the effects of the -e option.**
+**Inspect the `man echo` page and note the effects of the -e option.**
 *(Unfortunately, it appears that this option has not been included in the help page for those in OSX.
 The argument does work in the actual command though.
 Go figure...)*
-This allows you to specify tabs, new lines & other special characters by using the backslash to signify these characters.
+This allows you to specify tabs, new lines and other special characters by using the backslash to signify these characters.
-This is an important concept & the use of a backslash to escape the normal meaning of a character is very common.
+This is an important concept and the use of a backslash to escape the normal meaning of a character is very common.
-Try the following three commands & see what effects these special characters have.
+Try the following three commands and see what effects these special characters have.

 ```
 echo 'Hello\tWorld'